bartlomiejra/toDoPomodoro/README.md

 <!-- ROADMAP -->
 ## Roadmap
-I would like to develop my application by adding the following functionalities:
-- [ ] the ability to add repetitive tasks
+This is a simple application that will help you be productive.
+You will be able to create recurring pomodoro tasks broken down into projects, create notes and simple todolists.- [ ] the ability to add repetitive tasks
   - [ ] find lib for it
 - [ ]  divide the project into smaller js files modules
 - [ ] improve a Orthogonality
 - [ ] Animations
-- [ ] classic todo
+- [ ] classic todo (cyclical )
 - [ ] bookmark with notes

 <!-- CONTRIBUTING -->